 The register is available at the offices of the local authority and on their website for public viewing.

-If you receive notification from a local authority of its intention to include a site on the Vacant sites Register, you can appeal the decision within 28 days.
+If a local authority notifies you about including your site on the vacant sites register, you can appeal the decision within 28 days.
 If this appeal is unsuccessful, you can submit a further appeal to An Bord Pleanala.

-If you have any queries or complaints regarding vacant sites, contact your local authority.
+If you have any queries or complaints about vacant sites, contact your local authority.